Contact information for Aberdeen Estate Agent, Solicitors and Letting agents, Aberdein Considine,420-424 Union Street

 With a varied portfolio of properties on our books, we expect to attract all types of tenants.
-However, at present our one and two bedroom properties generate most interest which has been confirmed by the latest Citylets report.
+However, at present our modern one bedroom properties generate most interest which has been confirmed by the latest Citylets report.

 Rents in Aberdeen remain above the national average and properties are taking an average of 50 days to let.

 The evidence suggests that it would be reasonable to believe that rents will fully level off in 2018.

 Cults is an attractive and popular suburb on the western edge of Aberdeen.
 Situated on the banks of the River Dee and surrounded by beautiful countryside, Cults retains a village feel and boasts a number of green spaces.
 This includes Allan Park and the nearby Countesswells forest walk.

 The main schools in the village are the state-run Cults Primary School and Cults Academy, which is one of Scotland’s highest performing secondary schools.
 On top of this, the International School is only a short drive away and there are many pre-schools dotted around the area.

 It is located within a few miles of the city centre, with regular buses running into town.
 Cults is well served by a wide range of amenities including excellent local shops, banks, post office, library, medical centre and public transport facilities.
 There are several independent and chain cafes providing the perfect place for socialising with friends.